xoNelz/Soccermatics/course/source/index.rst

 **Professionals:** If you are a part of a footballing organisation, then it is possible to take this course as part of further education.
+This course has lower formal requirments for entry, allowing your orgnasitaion to benefit from it.
 Each time the course is run a separate "professionals" tutorial session is run, with tutorials with David.
 We encourage participants to work with their own data.
-In 2022, we had a group of participants from the English FA on the course.
-Please email david.sumpter  at it.uu.se if you are interested.
+In 2022, we have a group of participants from the English FA on the course.
+Please email  if you are interested.

 Required Background
 ===================